Lusine90/CS909/RCode.md

 length(testIndexList)

-# We will use top N terms from BOW for classification
+# We will use top 100 terms from BOW for classification
 nTerm = 100
 # Sort by decreasing order of column sums so that top terms will be first
 reutersDTMTfIdfTrain <- reutersDtmTfIdf[trainIndexList, ]